Bag tag: Identification

 The first digit in the ten-digit license plate is not part of the carrier code.
 It can be in the range of zero to nine.

 Zero is for interline or online tags, one is for fallback tags, and two is for "rush" tags.

 Fallback tags are pre-printed or demand-printed tags for use only by the airport's baggage handling system.
 These tags are used when there is a problem in communication between the carrier's departure control system and the airport's baggage handling system (as defined in IATA Recommended Practice 1740b).

-A "rush" bag is a bag that missed its original flight and is now flying unaccompanied.
+A "rush" bag is a bag that, either missed its original flight or being a recovered lost luggage, is flying unaccompanied to be united to its owner.

 The purpose of numbers in the range of three to nine is not defined by the IATA, but they can be used by each carrier for their own specific needs.
 The first digit is commonly used as a million indicator for the normal six-digit tag number.

 Besides the license plate number, the tag also has: